Aaul17/playing-card-api/README.md

 * Make sure to 'bundle install' to install all of the program's gems and then run 'rails db:migrate && rails db:seed'.

 * Last but not least, type 'rails s' to start up the API.
 It should be running through port 3000.
+If you wish to view all of the created decks in Google Chrome, navigate to http://localhost:3000/api/v1/decks.